Sicora Consulting

 Over the course of 2017, organizations and teams across the US and parts of the world started to utilize the 8FE as a baseline measure of engagement for the programs we were conducting with them (i.e. team effectiveness, leadership development, trust building, and cultural transformation).
 The 8FE proved to be a phenomenal tool for them as they have already seen significant improvement and transformable results in many aspects of their organization.

-Excited about the improvement we measured, we concluded 2017 with a series of Thought Leadership Sessions on the topic of engagement as a way of reflecting on our year and what we can do to improve and meet the needs of the market in 2018 and beyond.
+Excited about the improvement we measured, we concluded 2017 with a series of Thought Leadership Sessions on the topic of engagement as a way of reflecting on our year, and what we can do to improve and meet the needs of the market in 2018 and beyond.
 We found many interesting points that we plan to share in future blog posts – including some fascinating discussions we had with a few groups of Millennials.
-We also conducted a comparative analysis with Gallup’s Q12 and the twenty-four statements from the 8FE (3 statements per factor) to see how balanced this well-known survey is, and here is what we found:

 • Gallup’s Q12 mapped all three statements to this Factor: